automationhacks/automationhacks.github.io/_posts/2021-06-23-simple-truths-of-software-testing-and-automation.md

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">7.
 For your frameworks, Please start small and iterate.
 Keep it simple and don&#39;t do a big design upfront.
 To enough to get a good picture and get started but don&#39;t write a thesis.</p>&mdash; Gaurav Singh (@automationhacks) <a href="https://twitter.com/automationhacks/status/1339945758229860357?ref_src=twsrc%5Etfw">December 18, 2020</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-I've found doing big elaborate design upfront (BDUF), or writing long documents usually does not lead to good frameworks or tests.
+I've found doing big elaborate design upfront (`BDUF`), or writing long documents usually does not lead to good frameworks or tests.
 Obviously this might not hold true in every single context, but its better to start really small and then quickly iterate.

 Remember refactoring is your friend here.

 Do enough design to form a good high level idea but don't really go deep into each component.
+Let the coding surface some of these low level details and then pivot appropriately.

 ## 8. Respect test pyramid

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">8.
 Write unit tests, check the integration points/contracts, Test your API endpoints, with a little bit of UI automation on top.</p>&mdash; Gaurav Singh (@automationhacks) <a href="https://twitter.com/automationhacks/status/1339945945220280320?ref_src=twsrc%5Etfw">December 18, 2020</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 This one just describes the classic Test pyramid.
 Its a really good idea to write the appropriate test at the required level.

 And yes, you as a test automation engineer should go deep into the product stack and understand how to write these tests.
-Don't limit yourselves to only E2E tests.
+Don't limit yourselves to only Functional E2E tests.

 If you want to know more about this, read
 [Test pyramid](https://martinfowler.com/bliki/TestPyramid.html),